MicrosoftDocs/win32/desktop-src/oe/oe-mimeolesmimecapgetencalg.md

 ---
 title: MimeOleSMimeCapGetEncAlg function
 description: Do not use.
 Encodes an object of a specified size, using the best encryption algorithm flagged in the cookie.
-On success, returns the number of bits used for the encryption. ms.assetid: 'c10be8c1-f489-48a8-9790-93e09c9ee29d'
+On success, returns the number of bits used for the encryption. ms.assetid: c10be8c1-f489-48a8-9790-93e09c9ee29d
+keywords:
-keywords: ["MimeOleSMimeCapGetEncAlg function Windows Mail (formerly Outlook Express)"]
+- MimeOleSMimeCapGetEncAlg function Windows Mail (formerly Outlook Express)
 topic_type:
 - apiref
 api_name: